When you support CPH, you support artistry, community and lifelong learning in Cleveland.

 No. Letters of recommendation must be sent separately.
 They can be emailed to Donald Carrier.

 We will accept your letters of recommendation up to the date of your audition.
 You should submit all other material through the uploading process and we will add the letters of recommendation to your file when we receive them.
+Since historically, this has been the most challenging piece of material to obtain by candidates, we encourage you to reach out to your recommenders early.

 What should the Personal Statement contain?